sm3rta/SLR0-And-LL1-Parsers/README.md

 # SLR0-And-LL1-Parsers
-This is an implementation two parsers of a toy programming language
+This is an implementation of two parsers of a toy programming language

 This project consists of three parts:
-  1. Lexical Analysis
+  1. Lexical Analysis (lexical.cpp)
-  2. LL(1) Top Down Parser
+  2. LL(1) Top Down Parser (LL1_parse.cpp)
-  3. SLR(0) Bottom Up Parser
+  3. SLR(0) Bottom Up Parser (slr_parse.cpp)

-The toy language includes:
+The toy programming language includes:
   1. If statements
   2. While statements
   3. Assignments